 WCAG 2.2 AA Checklist

-You can download my quick reference WCAG 2.2 AA Checklist and Guide cheatsheets for free (no subscription) at Accessible.org.
+You can download my WCAG 2.2 AA Checklist and Guide cheatsheets for free at Accessible.org (no subscription required).

 2.5.7: If a dragging movement is required (e.g., when adjusting a slider), provide an alternative means of dragging such as tapping or clicking.